CapSap/paddy-mern-4/README.md

 ## MVP (Minium viable product)
 1. Ecomm / HQ user is able to create tasks
 2. Store / users are able to action tasks and update tasks (update with yes okay task complete, or not able to complete)
-3. Ecomm / HQ user can either reasign task or close task.
+3. Ecomm / HQ user can either reasign task, close or delete task.

 ## My goals and motivations
 My goal is to create a webapp to replace the several sheets- allow for a single store of data and different views depending on login location.
 Apply my front end knowledge and learn about backend development.